argodev/studies/ot_survey/OT_Class_05_Manuscript.md

 Second, God himself promises to give a new heart to his people.
 Back in 10:16, the Lord commanded the people to “Circumcise therefore the foreskin of your heart, and be no longer stubborn.”
 What he was after wasn’t mere externalities, seen in circumcision of the flesh.
 But inward transformation: circumcision of the heart.
 So what refreshing news that in 30:6, Moses declares that even after the people go into exile for their disobedience, “_And the Lord your God will circumcise your heart and the heart of your offspring, so that you will love the Lord your God with all your heart and with all your soul, that you may live._”  What God commanded, and yet the people were unable to do on their own, God does.
 He will transform their hearts.

 So is the book of Deuteronomy a covenant of works or a covenant of grace?
 I guess it’s both, isn’t it?
 The Mosaic covenant is there to be sure.
-And yet behind it is the covenant of grace God made with Abraham, that depended in no way on obedience.
-God will restore them.
-God will circumcise their hearts.
+And yet behind it is the covenant of grace God made with Abraham, that depended in no way on obedience.  _God_ will restore them.  _God_ will circumcise their hearts.
 So which is it, works or grace?
 The next few books in the Old Testament - and the entire rest of the Old Testament for that matter - will wrestle with that.
-And we will finally see in Jesus Christ that it is both: a covenant of works that he kept perfectly on our behalf so that we might receive by grace the blessings of the covenant of works.
+And we will finally see in Jesus Christ that it is both: a covenant of works that he kept perfectly on our behalf so that we might receive _by grace_ the blessings of the covenant of works.

 So, it’s not that the law was God’s plan A and the gospel was plan B.  This law is part of God’s perfect plan to set apart his people and to expose their need.
 It paves the way for the divine intervention that would enable true obedience and a new intimacy with God through the redemption that would come in Christ.[^4]

 For us, as we read this Third Speech of Moses, we should pay attention to God’s concern for the heart.
 Even as Christians, our hearts can be tempted to turn away to the “other gods” (29:18) of our age.
 How do we respond to this temptation?
-We learn here that to have a pure heart we must depend on God.
+We learn here that to have a pure heart we must _depend on God_.
 God’s Spirit is the one who changes us so radically that we do desire to “choose life,” which is the final plea that Moses makes in Deut.
 30:19.
 So, depend on him through prayer.
 Confess your need.
 And choose life.

 ## Conclusion: Israel’s Future -- Chs.
 31-34